Fraud Article

 Speed of detection

 Traditional fraud prevention is reactive: you catch fraud after it happens.
-Veriff’s crosslinks provide predictive intelligence.
-When a known fraudulent identity attempts verification with a new customer, the system provides immediate context to verification specialists during manual review.
+Veriff’s CrossLinks provide real-time insights.
+When a known malicious user tries to verify as a new customer, the system instantly highlights why this session carries increased risk.

 This real-time decision support means fraudsters can’t simply “shop around” to different customers using the same stolen identity.
 Once caught in our network, they’re flagged across all relevant customers immediately.